eternaldensity/Sandcastle-Builder/README.md

 ### 1.85
 - TDC changes faster
 - Glass Extruder!
+- New Logicat related boost (costs a LOT of glass blocks)
+- Reduce boost toggle flicker

 ### 1.84
 - Added another way to unlock the new boost because previously it required the far more expensive Redunception first.
 You can get it sooner if you can afford Redunception though.